CDCgov/trusted-intermediary/adr/018-sql-migrations.md

 - **Rollback Limitations:** Not all changes (e.g., destructive data operations) can be automatically rolled back, requiring careful planning for such scenarios.

 - **Version Drift:** If environments are not consistently updated with migrations, discrepancies could arise between development, staging, and production.

 - **GitHub Action Reliability:** Relying on prebuilt GitHub Actions introduces a dependency on external tools, which may have compatibility or update issues over time.

+- **Changelog Structure and Dependencies:** A poorly structured changelog can create challenges in managing references between tables.
+For example, if the `message_link` table references the `received_message_id` column in the `metadata` table, structural changes in `metadata` could require significant changes to the migrations, increasing complexity.
+This risk can make future schema modifications or rollbacks harder to implement without breaking dependencies https://docs.liquibase.com/start/design-liquibase-project.html.

 ### Related Issues